What is Freemasonry?

 Once you have completed your three degrees, we expect our members to attend their lodge’s “Stated Communication,” or monthly meeting, although it is not required.
 Sometimes there will be a special meeting on a second night in a month, and rarely, you may find some Lodges that have stated meetings twice a month.
 Beyond that, there are other activities going on: community service, family and social outings, etc. that take place throughout the year.
 We hope our members will participate in the events that their time and interest allows.
 Like many things, you get out of Freemasonry what you put into it; although we also recognize and understand the need for balance between family, work or school, and other interests and commitments.

 Cost: Considering the cost to join many organizations these days, Freemasonry could be thought of as a bargain.
-But there are some costs involved, like initiation fees and dues.
+But there are some expenses involved; particularly a one-time initiation fee and annual dues.
+The amount varies, as each Lodge sets its own fees and dues.

-The amount varies, again, from country to country and state to state.
-As an example only, in the State of Massachusetts, initiation generally runs between $100 and $250, with the average around $150.
-There are also annual dues, which again differ from lodge-to-lodge, that run between $50 and $150, with $75 being the average.
+In Massachusetts, initiation fees generally runs between $100 and $300, with the average around $200.
+There are also annual dues, which again differ from lodge-to-lodge, that run between $75 and $200, with $100 being the average.
 Some lodges will charge more than these amounts and some charge less.
-Finally, there are Grand Lodge dues in most states.
-Again, as an example, in Massachusetts Grand Lodge dues are $66.
+Notably, Lodges meeting in the Boston Masonic Building have higher fees and dues: the average initiation fee is approximately $500, and the average annual dues are $200.
+Finally, there are Grand Lodge dues.
+In 2020, dues for the Grand Lodge of Massachusetts are $74.

 Where did Freemasonry come from?